Sardasht, West Azerbaijan

-Sardasht is located southwest of Lake Urmia about 1,480 metres above sea level.
-It lies in the West Azerbaijan province.
+Sardasht (سردشت) is a city in the Central District of Sardasht County, West Azerbaijan province, Iran, serving as capital of both the county and the district.

 Sardasht, far from the frontline, was notably attacked with chemical weapons by Iraqi forces under Saddam Hussein during the Iran–Iraq War.
-It was the first deliberate chemical attack against Iranian civilians.
+It was the first deliberate chemical attack against civilians.

-Kurds are the dominant ethnicity in Sardasht.
-Sardasht is also known for the many villages around it and their reliance on the city's market.

 Etymology

 A popular belief is that Sardasht (or Zardasht) comes from the Kurdish word for Zoroaster.
 Sardasht can also be split into two words: sar (English: head) and dasht (English: plain).
 Both words in combination mean head of the [surrounding] plains that extend all the way to a river.

 History

 Pre–Islamic era

 In pre–Islamic times, Sardasht was located to the northwest of its current location and was close to a large spring.
 The city was also called Nizerou and had five towers.
 Sardasht is a historical area with a selection of ancient pre–Islamic sites still present today.
 Near Sardasht there is a castle which dates back to the Parthian Empire.

-In November 1912, Ottoman troops withdrew from the city after a six-year occupation.
+In 1906, Ottoman forces occupied Sardasht and on November 1912, Ottoman troops withdrew from the city after a six-year occupation.